📅 Originally published: July 23, 2025 | Last reviewed and updated: April 2026

-If you currently hold a Subclass 188 visa in either the Business Innovation or Significant Investor stream, and are approaching the end of your visa term without yet meeting the requirements for the Subclass 888 permanent visa, you may be eligible to apply for the Subclass 188 Extension Stream.
+If you currently hold a Subclass 188 visa in the Business Innovation stream, and are approaching the end of your visa term without yet meeting the requirements for the Subclass 888 permanent visa, you may be eligible to apply for the Subclass 188 Extension Stream.

 This pathway provides a vital opportunity to prolong your provisional stay in Australia while you continue working toward the criteria for permanent residency.